conumey/icewind-tales/Larry's Folk/Sessions/Session 19 - Balloon Balloon Spaceship.md

 ##### [[Raisin]], [[Soren]], [[Tangkwunu]], [[Worb]]

 ## Session Summary
-En route to [[Caer-Konig]] the gang encounter and defeat some kind of Cold Light Creature, it is carrying a wooden ball from one of the town's sacrifice lottery, [[Where the Sun Gone]].
+En route to [[Caer Konig]] the gang encounter and defeat some kind of Cold Light Creature, it is carrying a wooden ball from one of the town's sacrifice lottery, [[Where the Sun Gone]].
 The gang deliver [[Balloon 3]] to [[Jarthur]] and he is esctatic, showing them it immediately, it is a transcendent experience. [[Raisin]] convinces [[Jarthur]] to teach him balloon magic, and so he joins the gang in their travels.
 The gang rests at the [[The Northern Light]].
 A strange nondescript 'pull' is urging [[Worb]] north and the gang have no other plans so they head that way.
 They stumble upon a strange craft, crash landed in the wastes, heading towards it they are attacked by large land fish, which they kill.
 Inside the craft they find strange small creatures and a large hulking monster, which attacks.
 The gang has a feeling and leaves the small creatures alive, which is good because a friendly Mind Flayer, [[Goppo]] runs in and halts the fight, is disappointed that the monster is dead but is glad the small creatures live.